 These are unprecedented times that are impacting everyone one in significant ways.
 Provide yourself and your students with some grace.
 Demonstrating empathy and humanity will go a long way in providing students with reassurance that they are not in this alone!

-The University, Colleges and Schools, and the Graduate School are all posting regular updates.
+The university, colleges and schools, and the Graduate School are all posting regular updates.
 You can access the most up to date information on Cornell’s Novel Coronavirus (COVID-19) Resources and Updates page.
-Updates, resources, and FAQs more specific to graduate students may be accessed directly on the Graduate School’s COVID-19 Updates page.
-Encourage and expect your students to check these sites daily (so you don’t have to send more emails than necessary), as faculty have limited bandwidth too!
+Encourage and expect your students to check this site regularly (so you don’t have to send more emails than necessary), as faculty have limited bandwidth too!